A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 1.2 Its purpose is to translate the principles of the Good Friday/Belfast Agreement into durable constitutional and administrative structures capable of sustaining consent, parity of esteem, and non-domination.

-1.4 The technical institutional architecture implementing these pillars is set out in the New Constitutional System.
-The constitutional model described across these documents is termed Paritary, drawing on established paritary governance traditions in which authority is exercised through structured equality rather than dominance.
-Within this framework, identity parity, shared sovereignty, and legal non-domination are embedded as constitutional conditions rather than political outcomes.
-Legal and diplomatic analysis is set out in the Strategic Defence of the Parity Accord.
+The constitutional model described across these documents is termed Paritary, denoting a system in which authority is exercised through structured equality rather than dominance.
+Within this framework, identity parity, shared sovereignty, and legal non-domination operate as constitutional conditions rather than political outcomes.

-1A.
-Governing Constitutional Principles
+1.5 Governing Constitutional Principles

 (a) Constitutionalised Tier-Two Identity Protection